hanswenzel/G4OpticksTest/README.md

 # G4OpticksTest
 Example that demonstrates how to use opticks from within Geant4 for the creation and propagation of optical photons.
-This requires the opticks environment to be set up properly.
+This requires the opticks environment to be set up properly. (for instructions how to install opticks see e.g. https://cdcvs.fnal.gov/redmine/projects/g4gpu/wiki/Installation_on_the_LQ_cluster )
+The following is a list of external packages and the versions thereof that is required

+To get started :
 git clone https://github.com/hanswenzel/G4OpticksTest.git

 cd G4OpticksTest/